RennieCh/Amazon-Best-Seller/README.md

   - Home & Kitchen
   - And many more (40 categories in total).

-- **ASIN Data API**: Each product's ASIN is used to pull detailed product-specific information from the ASIN Data API.
+- **ScrapeHero API**: Each product's ASIN is used to pull detailed product-specific information also from the ScrapeHero API.

 ## Features